Hot Sector in 2014: Mobile Device Management

 MDM software is only a small part of the rapidly expanding MDM market segment, which also includes MDM services.

-Providers in this space range from telecommunications companies such as Telstra, Optus and Macquarie Telecom — to dedicated mobility specialists like imei and MSC Mobility — as well as solutions providers like Schepisi Communications, and consulting and service management specialists like Housley Consulting.
+Providers in this space range from telecommunications companies such as Telstra, Optus and Macquarie Telecom — to dedicated mobility specialists like imei and MSC Mobility — as well as solutions providers like Schepisi Communications, and consulting and service management specialists like Housley Consulting (now known as TeleResult).

 Downloads from mobile devices continue to grow, with the ABS reporting that 19.6 TB was downloaded from mobile handsets in the June 2013 quarter — representing a CAGR of 130.5% from the June 2011 quarter.
 This is the tip of the iceberg.
 With 4G services now rolling out from all of the mobile operators, mobile downloads are set for exponential growth.